-Irresistible Chicken Piccata coated with parmesan and served with a delectable lemon sauce.
+Irresistible Chicken Piccata coated with Parmesan and served with a citrusy lemon sauce.

 Global Food Recipes